 66 x 76 x 1 1/4 in.

 167.6 x 193 x 3.2 cm

 James Cohan is pleased to present A Garden in the Machine, an exhibition of new work by Matthew Ritchie, on view at the gallery’s 48 Walker Street location from September 10 through October 15.
 This is Ritchie’s debut solo exhibition with James Cohan.
 The gallery will host an opening reception with the artist on Saturday, September 10 from 2 - 6 PM, and a conversation between Matthew Ritchie and Carroll Dunham on Saturday, September 24 at 3 PM.

-The Garden in the Machine brings together a monumental sculpture with two new series of paintings and a related film.
-These works explore the ways in which Ritchie synthesizes complicated systems of information–from the mathematical to the botanical to the poetic–to create an artificial nature of expressive new hybrid forms.
-The gesture, or the mark, becomes a means of teasing out the overlapping threads and knotty contradictions between seemingly disparate realms of understanding.
+A Garden in the Machine brings together two new series of paintings, drawings, and a related film with a monumental sculpture.
+These works explore the ways in which Ritchie synthesizes systems; from the mathematical to the botanical to the poetic, to create a deeply personal language of expressive hybrid forms.
+The gesture becomes a means of teasing out the overlapping threads and knotty contradictions between seemingly disparate realms of understanding.